hapax/hapax.github.io/assets/mindjam.md

 stretches credulity.

-For decisions to be meaningful, we don't want them to be random at all, but to play a particular role with respect to a different ensemble of decisions: not $A$ vs $B$, but rather, the sequence $A_i$ of decisions that make up my life.
+For decisions to be meaningful, we don't want them to be random, but rather, to play a role with respect to a different ensemble of decisions: not $A$ vs $B$, but rather, the sequence $A_i$ of decisions that make up my life.
 If that sequence is "reflectively stable", in the sense that I would